-This past month, Precision received a visit from Boris Chong of Audi of America, when he travelled from Audi’s offices in Washington state to Precision’s Bend facility.
-He brought with him a plaque certifying the Bend facility’s newly minted status as an Audi Certified Collision Repair Facility.
+This past month, Precision received a visit from Boris Chong of Audi of America when he traveled from Audi’s offices in Washington state to Precision’s Bend facility.
+He brought a plaque certifying the Bend facility’s newly minted status as an Audi Certified Collision Repair Facility.
 Bend joins Precision of Beaverton as an Audi-certified collision repair facility, making them the only two of their kind in the state of Oregon.
 Achieving the status of an Audi-certified collision repair facility is a hard-won accomplishment.
 Audi’s collision certification program is known as one of the most stringent in the industry.
-The Bend store’s certification is the result of a 2-year effort, much dedication on the part of our team, and a significant capital expenditure in specialized equipment, tooling, and training.
+The Bend store’s certification is the result of a 2-year effort, much dedication on the part of our team, and significant capital expenditure in specialized equipment, tooling, and training.

 If you’ve been in a collision, you may be wondering whether you should choose a factory-certified collision repair facility, especially if such a facility is not among your insurance company’s preferred collision repair providers.
 The answer lies in understanding how rapidly today’s automotive industry is changing, as well as what is driving that change: the recent passage of new federal fuel economy regulations.

 How Federal Fuel Economy Regulations Impact the Collision Repair Industry